kakybat/Endterm/README.md

 # Simple Blog Backend Application Documentation
 **Overview**

-This is a simple blog backend application built using the Spring framework.
-It provides basic CRUD operations for managing blog posts and includes basic authentication using Spring Security.
-The application uses an in-memory H2 database for data storage.
+This is a simple blog backend application built using the **Spring framework**.
+It provides basic CRUD operations for managing blog posts and includes basic **authentication** using **Spring Security**.
+The application uses an in-memory **H2 database** for data storage.
 **Project Structure**

     Post.java: Entity class representing a blog post with fields such as id, title, text, and creationDate.